Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Superspace conformal isometries and Witt charges

 but they do not commute with each other.
 Indeed, one can show that

 We observe that the anomalies originate from the corrective terms, labelled by $(\alpha, \beta)$, that we have introduced in order to obtain well defined conserved charges.
-From that perspective, these $\cw$ charges are different from the ones derived for the flat FLRW case.
+From that perspective, these $\cw$ charges are different from the ones derived for the flat FRW case.
 This can be understood from the potential contribution of the symmetry-reduced action of each model.
-In the FLRW case, the action does not contain any potential term, such that the cosmological dynamics can be mapped to null geodesics in superspace.
+In the FRW case, the action does not contain any potential term, such that the cosmological dynamics can be mapped to null geodesics in field space.
 It follows that any CKVs of the cosmological super-metric is a well defined charge of the dynamics.
 On the contrary, the symmetry reduced action (\ref{acSch}) for the black hole mechanics contains a constant potential.
-At the level of the superspace, this term plays the role of a non-vanishing mass and the black hole dynamics is mapped onto space-like or time-like geodesics on the super-metric.
+At the level of the field space, this term plays the role of a non-vanishing mass and the black hole dynamics is mapped onto space-like or time-like geodesics on the super-metric.
 As explained in the first section, for such model, the CKVs of the super-metric do not provide anymore conserved charges of the system.
 Instead, one needs to add corrective terms proportional to the "mass" of the system to recover well defined weak observables from the CKVs.
-This procedure is presented in detailed in appendix~\ref{appsupersch} for the black hole case.
-A consequence of adding these corrective terms is that, in general, the two copies of $\cw$ charges one can derive do not commute anymore.
+As we have seen, a consequence of adding these corrective terms is that, in general, the two copies of $\cw$ charges one can derive do not commute anymore.
 See \cite{Dimakis:2022pks} for a related discussion.